jonathanhogg/flitter/docs/physics.md

 If `time` *is* specified then `resolution` should be set to a sensible matching value somewhere at or above the expected increment in `time` at the engine frame-rate.

+If `run` changes then the current system state is abandoned and the simulation will begin again from the starting positions and velocities of each particle.
+As this value is *floor*ed before being used, a simulation can be easily reset at intervals by setting `run=beat/interval`.

 All other nodes described below must be contained with the `!physics` node.